-Looks like Mom was thinking of me: there’s a package of Strawberry Pop-Tarts (yum!) on the kitchen counter and enough of her paint-peeler coffee left in the pot for one cup.
+Looks like Mom was thinking of me, though: there’s a package of strawberry Pop-Tarts on the kitchen counter and enough of her paint-peeler coffee left in the pot for one cup.
 I’m halfway through chugging it down when I hear the school bus roar past the house.
 It never even slows down.
-Did the driver know he had a new stop?
+Did the driver not know he had a new stop?
 Or did he see a blank patch of sidewalk and decide I was a no-show?

-I grab my backpack and run outside, hoping to catch the driver’s eye in the rear-view, and there he goes, down the street, and here I am, chasing after him like a total moron.
+I grab my backpack and run outside, hoping to catch the driver’s eye in the rearview, but there he goes, down the street, and here I am, chasing after him like a total moron.

-(For obvious reasons, I haven’t said word one to my mother.
-I don’t think she’d respond well.)
+(For obvious reasons, I haven’t said a word to my parents.
+I don’t think they’d respond well.)

 But there’s no time for that now.
 I have places to be.
 No, correction: a place to be.

-I stop in mid-air when I realize I have no clue where the school is and take in the Google Earth view of Kingsport.
-It’s a pretty big town about a half-hour south of Boston, right near the ocean, which is very cool.
+I stop in midair when I realize I have no clue where the school is and take in the Google Earth view of Kingsport.
+It’s a fairly big town about a half-hour south of Boston, right near the ocean, which is very cool.
 It reminds me of some of the bigger towns on Cape Cod, where I’m from: it’s heavily developed in some spots and nothing but green in others.
-The high school is on the edge of the town center, where all the action is (literally, but I’ll get to that in a while), so Main Street is easy to spot.
-Then I pick out the large, rambling building with parking lots slapped around it with no sense of logic and (bingo!) a cluster of what are most definitely assorted athletic fields: football, baseball, track, tennis, a little something for everyone.
+The high school is on the edge of the town center, where all the action is, so Main Street is easy to spot.
+Then I pick out the large, rambling building with parking lots slapped around it with no sense of logic and a cluster of what are most definitely assorted athletic fields: football, baseball, track, tennis — a little something for everyone.

-There are some woods ringing one side of the building.
+There are some woods bordering one side of the building.
 That’s where I go.
-I drop slowly so I can avoid getting caught up on any branches, touch down in a thick carpet of dead brown leaves laid down by previous autumns, and power off.
+I drop slowly to avoid getting caught up on any branches, touch down in a thick carpet of dead brown leaves laid down by previous autumns, and power off.
 Now I’m doubly glad I went with the ponytail; flying means instant bad hair day.

 It doesn’t suck to be me.

-I report in at the main office and a middle-aged woman who looks like she’d rather be anywhere but here tells me to hold on a minute.
-It’s an order, not a request.
-Man, I hope she’s not the norm around here).
+I report in at the main office, and a middle-aged woman who looks like she’d rather be anywhere but here tells me to hold on a minute — an order, not a request (I hope she’s not the norm around here).
 She picks up the phone, says something, hangs up, and tells me “He’ll be right out” but doesn’t tell me who he is.